clark800/lambda-zero/README.md

 * Hindley-Milner static type inference (implemented in Lambda Zero)
 * A self-interpreter

-And the whole language can be interpreted with just 2000 lines of C code!
+And the whole language can be interpreted with just over 2000 lines of C code!

 # Sample Code